Monday, January 31, 2022

 Watching Screens

-so many twin black wide holes
+so many wide twin black holes

-wasp nests in poked honeycombs, scandalous vogues, fashions,
+sins of poked honeycombs, scandals, vogues, fashions,

-somewhere in the infinite archive
+something of the somewhere in the archive

-now a scorecard on mockery’s dartboard.
+now a scorecard of gossip on mockery’s dartboard.

-more and more and more, yes, more screens,
+more and more and more screens,

 screens more and more human than the people watching the screens,

-billions of eyeballs that flirt along,
+billions of eyeballs flirting along,

 swallowing to wallow and worship